LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 compilation directives can also be used in alternative but note that in this case there will be no report on the number of skipped tests.

-Deterministic unit tests are currently not available when using Lean Prolog or Quintus Prolog as backend compilers.

 A single unit test object my include tests for one or more entities (objects, protocols, and categories).
 The entities being tested by an unit test object for which code coverage information should be collected are declared using